A Break For Employers on UI Benefits for Military Spouses

 At the same time, the legislation also amends Section 20 of the Act by adding a new Subsection (j), which provides that benefits paid to individuals under these circumstances are to come from the Agency's nonchargeable benefits account and are not chargeable to the individual's separating or base period employers.

-For additional information on unemployment insurance benefits, please contact Dick Hooker in Varnum's Labor and Employment Relations Practice Group at 248/567-7403.
+For additional information on unemployment insurance benefits, please contact Dick Hooker in Varnum's Labor and Employment Relations Practice Team at 248/567-7403.